 Visa Inc. (V:US) and MasterCard Inc. (MA:US), the biggest payment networks, are prepared to settle a seven-year lawsuit brought by retailers to cut their credit-card costs later this month, three people briefed on the talks said.

-Intensity of the talks has increased and a settlement (MA) may come as soon as late next week, said two people with knowledge of the matter.
+Intensity of the talks has increased and a settlement (MA:US) may come as soon as late next week, said two people with knowledge of the matter.
 The deal may include payments to retailers and a temporary cut in interchange rates or “swipe fees” tacked on to each card purchase, said the people, who asked for anonymity because they weren’t authorized to speak publicly.

-An accord would end a dispute that began in 2005, a year before MasterCard’s initial public offering (MA) and three years ahead of Visa’s.
+An accord would end a dispute that began in 2005, a year before MasterCard’s initial public offering (MA:US) and three years ahead of Visa’s.
 Merchants alleged the two firms violated antitrust law by fixing swipe fees, which average 2 percent of the purchase price.
 The proceeds go to card-issuing banks, generating more than $40 billion a year for U.S. lenders.

 The agreement would avert a trial set to begin in September before U.S. District Judge John Gleeson in Brooklyn, New York.
 Investor speculation that a settlement may be at hand increased after Morgan Stanley analysts led by Glenn Fodor issued a report titled “Something appears to be brewing in Brooklyn.”

 Visa Chief Executive Officer Joseph W. Saunders and Chris McWilton, MasterCard’s president of U.S. markets, attended at least one day of settlement talks in June, Fodor wrote.